ANALYTICS SOLUTIONS2025-10-27

 According to this research paper, data visualization is defined as the process of using qualitative or quantitative data to create an image that represents the raw data.
 This image is readable by viewers and supports the exploration, examination, and communication of the data.

-For data visualization to happen, you need to take raw data, model it, and deliver the data analysis so that conclusions can be reached.
+For data visualization to happen, you need to take raw data, model it, and deliver the analysis so conclusions can be drawn.

 Today, data analysts are also developing machine learning algorithms to collate data for better visualization purposes.